 What Are The Complications Of SGA?

-A few SGA babies may not display any complications and are normal at birth.
+A few SGA babies may not display any complication and are normal at birth.
 They may have smaller organs but with normal functions.
 The doctor may still keep the baby under observation for some hours to days, depending on the baby’s health.

 SGA complications at birth